-The new "Dr. on Jens Thraenhart's name | eTurboNews | Travel Industry News
+The new "Dr." on Jens Thraenhart's name | eTurboNews | Travel Industry News

-“After 3 and a half years, I am allowed to add “Dr.” In front of my name.
+“After 3 and a half years, I am allowed to add “Dr.” in front of my name.
 These are the proud words by Dr. Jens Thraenhart on his Facebook last week.

-Dr. Thraenhart is the new CEO of the Barbados Tourism Marketing Inc. Before moving to Barbados last week, Jens was the Former Executive Director at Mekong Tourism Coordinating Office
+Dr. Thraenhart is the new CEO of Barbados Tourism Marketing Inc. Before moving to Barbados last year, Jens was the Former Executive Director at the Mekong Tourism Coordinating Office.

-His Facebook post explained: “Tonight, with 12 hours time difference to Hong Kong, I successfully defended my doctorate thesis in virtually front of my committee and fellow doctorate students of The Hong Kong Polytechnic University. “
+His Facebook post explained, “Tonight, with 12 hours time difference to Hong Kong, I successfully defended my doctorate thesis virtually in front of my committee and fellow doctorate students of The Hong Kong Polytechnic University.”

-The Polytechnic University in Hong Kong is currently the top-ranked Hospitality and Tourism degree program globally.
+The Hong Kong Polytechnic University is currently the top-ranked Hospitality and Tourism degree program globally.
 “Thank you, Dean Chon, Professor Schuckert, Professor Morrison, and Professor Lee for all the support during this journey, which was certainly challenging, yet very rewarding.
-I also would like to thank all the Members of the Experience Mekong Collection that agreed to to be interviewed in May of 2021, and my former colleague Ton at the Mekong Tourism Coordinating Office and Gerrit at Destination Mekong.”
+I also would like to thank all the members of the Experience Mekong Collection that agreed to to be interviewed in May of 2021, and my former colleague Ton at the Mekong Tourism Coordinating Office and Gerrit at Destination Mekong.”

 This is the research Dr. Thaenhart completed.
 It earned him his doctorate degree.